What Is Ripple?

 Ripple is allowed to operate in New York State and receives millions in funding.

-Ripple is recognized as a payment system by the largest banks in the world and goes on an incredible run, growing by 1000% in the last month of the year alone.
+Ripple is recognised as a payment system by the largest banks in the world and goes on an incredible run.

 It’s specifically built to facilitate the exchange of money across the world with minimal costs.